zruncho3d/tri-zero/Mods/hbo/SkirtsCollection/README.md

 # Skirt Options

-The front skirts are designed for Nema 17 motors up to a max size of 39 mm in length.
+The front skirts are designed for NEMA 17 motors up to a max size of 39 mm in length.

 Note that there are two front covers for the GT2 pulleys.
 One for NEMA's with a shaft of 20mm and one for NEMA's with a 24 mm shaft.